Aahil56/truth-in-3d-world/README.md

-# Welcome to ou TruthXtract project
+# Welcome to our TruthXtract project

 ## Project info